creativescala/creative-scala/src/pages/turtles/branching.md

 ```
 </div>

-Using the `branch` turtle instruction we can explore some shapes that have been difficult to create till this point.
+Using the `branch` turtle instruction we can explore some shapes that are difficult to create without it.
 The `branch` instruction takes a `List[Instruction]`.
 It saves the current state of the turtle (it's location and heading), draws the given instructions, and returns the turtle to the saved state.

 Consider the code below, which creates the image in [@fig:turtles:y].
 This is easy to draw with a branching turtle, but quite involved to create with just a path.